 Durability: 4.5 Stars

-The short of it, it’s too soon to call the durability of these booties.
-But if Vans shoes and footwear are any indicator of their booty quality, chances are that these will stand the test of time.
+And if Vans shoes and footwear are any indicator of their booty quality, chances are that these will stand the test of time.
 I was intentionally clumsy and heavy-footed when trudging across yards of rock reef, and the rubber showed little-to-no signs of wear.
 I yanked them on and off quite a few times – even testing the heel strap – as I’ve found that can be a vulnerable spot on many booties, and they stayed strong.

 Comfort, Flexibility, and Grip: 5 Stars

 (Updated 1/22/2022): After two plus months of nearly daily wear, I have to say these are the most comfortable, grippy booties I’ve ever owned.
 The “skate grip” sensitivity claims that I was initially skeptical of have proven true upon more use.
 Where many booties have applied a foot-condom-like numbness to the sensitivity and board feel, these seem to have melded to my feet.

 Interestingly, Vans opted not to include a split-toe on their Surf Boot 2 Hi V 5mm.
 Pretty much all of the booties I’ve worn over my lifetime feature a split toe.
 Kinda like a mitten separating the thumb from the hand.
 I’ve always assumed that was to enhance control.
 In that respect, these were something of a revelation.
 It caused me to question whether the split toe was the wrong approach this whole time, because I didn’t miss it.
 When it comes to warmth, it stands to reason that keeping your toes together would be more effective; but, alas, I am not a scientist.
 Just a mediocre surfer.